-GOCOM awards long-term incentives at its discretion, based on a senior executive's total direct compensation and individual performance.
+GOCOM awards long-term incentives at its discretion, based on a senior executive's total direct compensation and individual performance, and may also consider previous grants of long-term incentives when determining new grants.
 In previous years, long-term incentives had been granted in the form of stock options and/or share appreciation rights (SARs).
 In 2020, GOCOM approved the decision to grant long-term incentives only in the form of stock options.